 The common theme of the research projects in our groups is the investigation of medically relevant proteins and enzymes with interesting chemical properties, such as complex multifunctional systems and proteins performing unusual catalytic functions.
-The core of the research activity is represented by X-ray crystallography, employed to study protein three-dimensional structures.
-This is complemented by other approaches such as biochemistry, biophysics, cell biology and computational chemistry.
-Current research includes enzymes of the neurotransmitter metabolism, protein complexes involved in chromatin remodeling, enzymatic systems for the biosynthesis of a class of membrane phospholipids, large macromolecular complexes involved in synapse formation and stabilization, and the reactivity of flavoenzymes with oxygen.
+The core of the research activity is represented by the study of three-dimensional structures of macromolecules, using crystallography and cryo- electron microscopy.
+These methods are integrated by other approaches such as biochemistry, biophysics, cell biology and computational chemistry.
+Current research includes understanding the reactivity of flavoenzymes with oxygen (Mattevi), extracellular systems involved in signal transduction and in ECM assembly (Forneris), enzymes of the neurotransmitter metabolism (Binda), membrane proteins (Magnani), and protein complexes involved in chromatin remodeling (Mattevi).

 Department of Biology and Biotechnology "L. Spallanzani"